 Is there a preference for a plane with a high or low wing?
 No, we encourage pilots with all types of aircraft to fly for our organization.
 Each passenger must meet certain requirements before they are able to travel with Angel Flight.
 One of the criteria is that they must be able to walk and step up onto the wing of the aircraft.
 Some pilots carry a small stepping stool to help the passengers get into the plane.

 How far in advance are missions posted on the website?
-The passengers are required to contact Angel Flight at least 7 business days prior to their scheduled appointment.
+The passengers are required to contact Angel Flight at least 10 days prior to the day they need to travel.
 Some of our passengers receive a schedule of their upcoming appointments which enables us to update the system with several missions over the course of a month or more.

 What happens if I need to cancel a flight because of weather, mechanical issues, or other extenuating circumstances?
-We require all of our passengers to have a back-up plan prior to submitting a request for a flight, such as driving or rescheduling their appointment.
-Weather is a common reason for cancelling a mission.
+We require all of our passengers to have a backup plan prior to submitting a request for a flight, such as driving or rescheduling their appointment.
+Weather is a common reason for canceling a mission.